-|Contributory Negligence||If you have contributed even the smallest degree of negligence to an accident, you cannot sue another party who may also be at fault.|
+|Contributory Negligence||If you have contributed even the smallest degree of negligence in an accident, you cannot sue another party who may also be at fault.|

 |Pure Comparative Negligence||Regardless of who is most at fault, all parties can collect damages minus their portion of fault.|

-|Modified Comparative Negligence - 50 Percent Rule||You cannot collect if you are 50 percent or more at fault for an accident.|
+|Modified Comparative Negligence - 50 Percent Rule||You cannot collect if you are 50% or more at fault for an accident.|

-|Modified Comparative Negligence - 51 Percent Rule||You cannot collect damages if you are 51 percent ore more at fault in an accident.|
+|Modified Comparative Negligence - 51 Percent Rule||You cannot collect damages if you are 51% or more at fault in an accident.|

 |Slight vs. Gross Comparative Negligence||You can collect damages only if you are “slightly negligent” compared to another party.|